Our guide to the elements that make up a network infrastructure

 As your company grows and the amount of data traveling across your corporate network increases, the foundational underpinnings of your network get put under stress.
 Maintaining your network’s reliability—so as to avoid costly downtime incidents or worse, lost data—becomes more and more important.
 If a disaster were to strike your company, having a reliable and well-supported network will make recovery much easier.

-In an age of remote work as a result of the coronavirus pandemic, your company’s network is likely under more strain than ever before.
+In an age of remote work, your company’s network is likely under more strain than ever before.
 Each hour during which your network suffers issues is an hour where your entire business grinds to a halt, so making forward-looking investments into this critical but often forgotten infrastructure pays dividends in the future.

 How Does Network Infrastructure Impact Security?